CrunchyData/postgres-operator/docs/content/tutorial/high-availability.md

 ### API Field Configuration

-The spread constraint [API fields](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#spread-constraints-for-pods) can be configured for instance, pgBouncer and pgBackRest repo host pods.
+The spread constraint [API fields](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#spread-constraints-for-pods) can be configured for instance, PgBouncer and pgBackRest repo host pods.
 The basic configuration is as follows:

 ```
       topologySpreadConstraints: